MERLCenter/MERL-Center-public/Contributing.md

 ### Learning Content

-_For any inputs or outputs that are a direct part of case studies or beginner's guides_
+_For any inputs or outputs that are a direct part of case studies or guides_

-- Text - text that is exclusively or primarily for a case study or a beginner's guide
+- Text - text that is exclusively or primarily for a case study or a guide
-- Images - charts, graphs, screenshots, photos that are exclusively or primarily for a case study or a beginner's guide
+- Images - charts, graphs, screenshots, photos that are exclusively or primarily for a case study or a guide
-- Code - code that is exclusively or primarily part of a case study or a beginner's guide
+- Code - code that is exclusively or primarily part of a case study or a guide

 ### Web Code and Assets